History of Kehlani in Timeline

 Kehlani

-August 2017: Receiving a Māori Tattoo
+August 2017: Receiving a Māori tattoo

-January 5, 2018: Cover-Up of 'Woke' Tattoo
+January 5, 2018: Cover-up of "woke" hand tattoo

-April 2018: Announcement of Sexuality on Twitter
+April 2018: Kehlani speaks about their sexuality on Twitter

 In April 2018, Kehlani spoke about their sexuality on Twitter, stating, "I'm queer.
 Not bi, not straight.
 I'm attracted to women, men, REALLY attracted to queer men, non-binary people, intersex people, trans people. lil poly pansexual".

-April 2019: Statement on Non-Binary Identity
+April 2019: Statement about non-binary identity

 In an April 2019 interview with Diva, Kehlani stated they are "definitely on the non-binary scale" despite preferring "she" pronouns.

-December 2020: Pronoun Update on Twitter
+December 2020: Pronoun update on Twitter

 In December 2020, Kehlani updated their pronouns on Twitter to "she/they".

-2021: Preference for 'They' Pronouns
+2021: Preference for 'they' pronouns

 In early 2021, Kehlani announced during a livestream that they are a lesbian, after having publicly identified as queer and pansexual in the past.
+They prefer polyamorous relationships.

 In November 2023, Kehlani signed an open letter calling for a ceasefire and an end to the Israeli blockade of the Gaza Strip.

-April 2025: Cancellation of Cornell University Performance
+April 2025: Cancellation of Cornell University performance

-May 2025: Cancellation of New York Concert
+May 2025: Cancellation of New York concert